Skip to main content

 • stability

-• “It's very well optimized (capped at 200 fps all the time) with no stutters or freezes.”
+• “It's very well optimized (capped 200 fps all the time), no stutters, no freezes.”

-• “Unfortunately, the game is just far too buggy and unstable as of right now, from quests not progressing, car spawning in parts of the map I haven't even explored yet, and also taking damage from random obstacles like stairs.”
+• “Unfortunately the game is just far too buggy and unstable as of right now, with quests not progressing, car spawning in unexplored parts of the map, and taking damage from random obstacles like stairs.”

 • music